 I noticed his tension and made small-talk to try put him at ease.
 “Did you manage to find the office easily?”
 He replied timidly “ I drove up earlier today to locate it”

 Fast forward to two hours later.
-After his training session I was struck by the high level of confidence he demonstrated during the training and how well he had answered all of the competency questions.
+After his training session I was struck by the high level of confidence he gradually demonstrated as the training progressed and how well he had answered all of the competency questions.
 It was clear how much he had going for him as an expert in his field.
-Without a doubt, he would be a massive asset to whichever company hired him.
+Without a doubt, he would be a massive asset to any company that hired him.

 However, the first impression I had of him when he first came to our office was not very positive.

-Although a candidate will NOT be scored for slouching or nervousness it is important to remember that you are on stage at through every part of the job interview.
+Although a candidate will NOT be officially scored for slouching or nervousness it is important to remember that you are on stage through every part of the job interview.

 Research has shown that we make the first impression in the first 3 minutes of meeting with a stranger and that 93% of that impression comes from non- verbal communication.